adafruit/awesome-circuitpython/README.md

 - [Adafruit PyPortal: GUI meets CircuitPython in a Big Way](https://anchor.fm/disruptityourself/episodes/Adafruit-PyPortal-GUI-meets-CircuitPython-in-a-Big-Way-e3g745) - Disrupt It Yourself podcast on CircuitPython and the IoT device, PyPortal.
 - [Cool Tools](https://youtu.be/Kz4C7sCLWb0) - Sophy Wong Talks Circuit Playground Express including CircuitPython.
 - [CircuitPython for Rapid Microcontroller-Based Prototyping and Development](https://www.digikey.com/en/articles/techzone/2019/mar/the-basics-of-circuitpython-for-rapid-microcontroller-based-prototyping-and-development) - Digi-Key on the open source community's efforts adapting specific microcontrollers and dev boards to support serious microcontroller development using CircuitPython.
-- [HackSpace Magazine - Issue 17](https://hackspace.raspberrypi.org/features/adafruit-grand-central-m4-express-review) - CircuitPython powered Adafruut Grand Central M4 Express review.
+- [HackSpace Magazine - Issue 17](https://hackspace.raspberrypi.org/features/adafruit-grand-central-m4-express-review) - CircuitPython powered Adafruit Grand Central M4 Express review.
 - [Python on Hardware Means Choices for Makers](https://www.apress.com/us/blog/all-blog-posts/python-on-hardware-means-choices-for-makers/16332230) by Liz Clark - Apress.
 CircuitPython (a fork of MicroPython that is designed from the ground up to be beginner friendly.)
 This allows end users to use Python for their electronics hardware projects similar to how they may have used C/C++ with the Arduino IDE.
 - [Method's Magazine](http://www.mouser.com/news/methods/2019-1/mobile/index.html#p=35) - Methods eZine: Design Trends & the Transformation of Everything features Python on hardware, page 35 - [PDF](http://www.mouser.com/pdfdocs/Mouser-Methods-v3i1.pdf).
 - [HackSpace Magazine - Issue 15](https://blog.adafruit.com/2019/01/24/issue-15-hackspace-magazine-circuitpython-hackspacemag-by-ben-everard-ben_everard-circuitpython-circuitpython-madewithmu/) - CircuitPython makes the cover on HackSpace Magazine with feature article, and projects.